seanreed1111/sql-recipes/recipes.md

 | ReddyParts, Inc.  | 38 Industrial Blvd.   |
 | Smith, Bernice    | 916 Maple Dr. |
 +-------------------+------------------------+
-It’s possible to ensure that the results from each SELECT appear consecutively, although you must generate an extra column to use for sorting.
+It’s possible to ensure that the results FROM each SELECT appear consecutively, although you must generate an extra column to use for sorting.
 Enclose each SELECT within pa- rentheses, add a sort-value column to each one, and place an ORDER BY at the end that sorts using that column: mysql> (SELECT 1 AS sortval, CONCAT(lname,', ',fname) AS name, addr -> FROM prospect)
 -> UNION